abpframework/abp/docs/en/Community-Articles/2022-18-11-whats-new-with-net7/POST.md

 ## Entity Framework Core 7

-There are too many improvements and new features that shipped with EF Core 7.
-Here's what we are going to cover in this article:
+There are too many improvements and new features that were shipped with EF Core 7.
+Here's what we're going to cover in this article:

 * JSON Columns
 * Improvements on Bulk Updates & Deletes